aplteam/Cider/README.md

 # Cider Project Manager

-Cider offers some User commands that are useful for managing projects.
-In addition it also offers an API.
+Cider offers some User commands useful for managing projects.
+It also offers an API.

 It cooperates with [Tatin](https://github.com/aplteam/Tatin "Link to the Tatin repository on GitHub").